wqking/jsonpp/doc/dumper.md

 For strings, `TextOutput` can escape all special ASCII characters correctly. `TextOutput` doesn't escape any unicode characters to ASCII, so the output may contain non-ASCII data.
 I know the other JSON libraries can escape unicode characters to `\uxxxx`, though I don't know what's the use case to require such escaping.
 If you do need such escaping, please let me know.
+String can contain null character, such string should be stored in `std::string`.
+For C style strings, null character indicates the end of string.

 <a id="mdtoc_99724e83"></a>
 ## Writer classes for TextOutput